Eva Edo in association with Theatre503 presents

 RUNNING TIME / NOTICES: 75mins (no interval)

 Constance wants to guarantee her 9-year-old bi-racial son Elijah lives beyond his 18th birthday.
 He’s not sick, just black.

 Constance’s formidable mother Agnes has died suddenly and she’s forced to parent her son Elijah for the first time.
-She desperately wants to live up to her mother’s high expectations and be worthy of the tiger mum crown.
-This sets her on an obsessive path to get Elijah into the exclusive Cathedral College which Constance believes will get him off the street and keep him alive.
-However, she’ll first have to see off those who “threaten” her precious cub – his dad, hardship, testosterone, childish curiosity and imposter syndrome.
+She desperately wants to live up to her mother’s high expectations and be worthy of the Tiger Mum crown.
+This sets her on an obsessive path to get him into the exclusive Cathedral College, which Constance believes will get Elijah off the street and keep him alive.
+However, she’ll first have to see off those who threaten her precious cub; his dad; hardship; testosterone; childish curiosity and imposter syndrome.

 Tiger Mum was written on Soho Writers Lab.
 Eva’s plays have been produced at various London theatres including Ovalhouse (Wonder Girl) and Southwark Playhouse (Absolution).
 Looked After Children was shortlisted for the Alfred Fagon Award.